BabanSorina/ThreadUTau/README.md

 If he/she wishes to use our app they have to register using the email mentioned.
 After registering they are ready to read/post/comment on the thread for our topics: Sport, Travel, Events and University.

-The front-end part of our project was made using Windows Forms
+The front-end part of our project was made using Windows Forms.
+The main framework was .NET framework with C# language.

 We used a SQL database to store and work on the data we had.